—————————————————————————————————————————————

 "Information

-Wilkes County, North Carolina, in 1784.
-If Joel and Nathan had been riding with
+in Wilkes County, North Carolina, in 1784.
+If Joel and Nathan had been riding

-Salathial Coffey on some activity which resulted in a civil disturbance, and if
+with Salathial Coffey on some activity which resulted in a civil disturbance,

-Salathiel were killed, it would be only natural for Joel and Nathan to stand as
+and if Salathiel were killed, it would be only natural for Joel and Nathan to

-security for widow Elizabeth when she obtained letters of administration for
+stand as security for widow Elizabeth when she obtained letters of

+estate.
 Coincidence?
-The affair carried over to the next court session in late October
+The affair carried over to the next court session in late

-1784 when it was ordered that the sheriff sell Salathiel's perishable estate
+October 1784 when it was ordered that the sheriff sell Salathiel's perishable

-John William Crosswhite's estate and on the very same day he filed suit against
+administration on John William Crosswhite's estate and on the very same day he

-Nathan Coffey.
-Another 'coincidence' – the death of Archelaus Coffey may
+filed suit against Nathan Coffey.
+Another 'coincidence' – the death of

-have occurred at about the same time as those of Salathiel Coffey and John
+Archelaus Coffey may have occurred at about the same time as those of Salathiel

-Crosswhite, since Archelaus' widow's name appears on the tax list instead of
+Coffey and John Crosswhite, since Archelaus' widow's name appears on the tax

 "Copies